mdalmaruf/INFT-22000-Data-Management/How to Install MySQL.md

 ## Step 5: Test Installation via Command Line (Optional)

 1. Open the MYSQL Command Prompt.
-   - Optional: Run the following command to log in to MySQL Shell:
+   - Optional: Run the following command to log in to MySQL Shell in case it does not show the password field:
       ```bash
       mysql -u root -p
       ```